Renderer#

 In screen-space, drawing originates from the top-left of the shape by default.
 In GameKit, all drawing is offset to the center of the shape, hence the term center-origin.

-Render Attributes#
+Render Modifiers#

 | Method Call | Description |